NCAR/climate-primer-water/doc/ch5_attribution.rst

-observed and the forced component (estimated by the ensemble mean) from two LEs (CESM1 in green and MPI in purple); bottom row, individual ensemble members from CESM1 (green) and MPI (purple) with the weakest (‘coldest’) and strongest (‘warmest’) trends.
+observed and the forced component (estimated by the ensemble mean) from two LEs (CESM1 in green and MPI in purple); bottom row, individual ensemble members from CESM1 (green) and MPI (purple) with the weakest ("coldest") and strongest ("warmest") trends.
 Note that the individual member maps show the total (forced-plus-internal) trends in the model LEs.
 Observed trends are analogous to an individual ensemble member in that they reflect forced and internal contributions.
-From: Deser et al., 2020, Nat.
+From: Deser et al.
+2020, Nat.
 Clim.
-Chang., 10, 277-286, doi:10.1038/s41558-020-0731-2, Copyright 2020 Nature Climate Change.*
+Chang., 10, 277-286, doi:10.1038/s41558-020-0731-2,
+Copyright 2020 Nature Climate Change.*